simonemberton/Introduction_to_Creative_Coding/Week_05/README.md

 - Head back to Blackboard and follow the tutorial by Tom on how to upload your work to the panel server.

 - Use the STOP / GO you created in Task 5 as the content that you will be putting onto the panel server.
+Create a Journal entry in your Wordpress blog and add a description, screenshot and link to the STOP / GO on the panel server.